chrismarget/certbot-asa/README.md

 ### Enable TLS for the management connection

-The objective here is for your Linux host to trust the certificate presented by the when we're talking to the REST API.
+The objective here is for your Linux host to trust the certificate presented by the ASA when we're talking to the REST API.
 Generating a self-signed certificate on the ASA is pretty straightforward:

 ```
 crypto key generate rsa label mgmt-tls-2048-bit-key modulus 2048